isaka-james/chunks-to-file/README.md

 - Accepts all types of files.
 - Simple and easy-to-use interface.

+### Simplified Pros Commentary:
+>*JavaScript on front-end divides the user's selected file into smaller segments and transmits them simultaneously to the server through the `/documents` route.
+These segments are then stored in a temporary location known as `temps` folder on the server.
+Following successful storage, the browser prompts the server to aggregate these segments via the `/combine` route.
+Utilizing binary methods, the server adeptly merges the segmented data, On completion, file being will be securely stored within the `uploads` directory.
+So, all the broken pieces of data come together nicely to make one complete file on the server.*

 ## Installation

 To use this application, follow these steps: